HIGH SCHOOL AND COLLEGE STUDY ABROAD COVID-19 PROTOCOLS FOR SPRING 2022

 - COVID-19 will remain a pandemic in 2021 and perhaps endemic throughout 2022 and beyond.
 Travel by its very nature increases risk of exposure and every effort will be made to prevent incoming students from infecting students, staff, families, or any host community.

 - COVID-19 is primarily an “airborne” disease.
 It is important to note that cleanliness and hygiene will inhibit some spread, as well as the spread of other diseases.
 However, most importantly, every effort will be made to increase ventilation in buildings, classrooms, and housing.
 Outdoor activities/classes are always preferred and the best defense against transmission.

-- “COVID Smart” behaviors such as face coverings, social/physical distancing, staying home if unwell, avoiding crowded environments, creating well-ventilated areas, and enhanced hygiene measures will be employed across all sites.
+- “COVID Smart” behaviors including KN95 face coverings, social/physical distancing, staying home if unwell, avoiding crowded environments, creating well-ventilated areas, and enhanced hygiene measures will be employed across all sites.

 - Controlling “density” is a key concept.
 The more space we provide students and staff for all activities, the better the mitigation.
 Fewer students in the classroom, on an excursion, and in any housing allows for appropriate physical distancing.

 - Each location will have sufficient personal protection supplies available.
 Participants will be advised to travel with PPE including KN95 masks, thermometers, hand sanitizer etc. Some supplies are available onsite.
 CIEE's analysis of safety begins with establishing if sufficient health care infrastructure is available for non-Covid emergencies.

 - As of January 1, 2022, all students and staff must provide proof of vaccination on all programs.
 Government or local regulations regarding vaccination, testing and quarantine will always supersede CIEE's requirements and it is incumbent on the student to understand mitigation efforts including reading all materials, asking questions (as needed) and attending any onsite meetings e.g. - arrival orientation.